krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Let's look at this code from a memory layout perspective.
 The array ```a[i]``` is a contiguous part of memory.
 That's how Java allocates arrays.
 Elements ```a[i][k + 0]``` ... ```a[i][k + 3]``` are very close to each other and are loaded sequentially.
-This is the way the CPU likes to load data.
+The CPU loads small blocks of memory from RAM into the cache, if the block is not already present there.
+Accessing data is a sequential pattern is therefore far less expensive.

-Access pattern to table  ```b``` is completely different.
+The access pattern to table  ```b``` is completely different.
 THe ```b[k + x]``` is just a pointer to a table.
-It is somewhere on a heap, but where exactly?
+It is somewhere on the heap, but where exactly?
 Well, we cannot control that.
 Element ```b[k + 0][j]``` may be in a completely different place than ```b[k + 1][j]```.
-That's the way the CPU doesn't like to load the data.
+That's unfortunate for the CPU.
+This is the reason why the speed difference between both matrix multiplications is not as large as expected.

-The memory access pattern is the key here.
-The ```matrixMultiplyFaster``` algorithm is mostly sequential, that's why it's much faster.
+The memory access patterns are the key here.
+The ```matrixMultiplyFaster``` algorithm accesses the table ```a``` mostly in a sequential manner, that's why it's faster.

 I don't want to go into details about what is happening in the CPU with these algorithms.
-The goal of this post is to teach the usage of async-profiler, not CPU architecture.
+The goal of this post is to teach the usage of async-profiler, not CPU architecture and algorithm engineering.
 If you want to go deeper with that knowledge a very good book for a start is
 [Denis Bakhvalov - Performance Analysis and Tuning on Modern CPUs](https://book.easyperf.net/perf_book){:target="_blank"}.
-It's not about Java, but for now I cannot recommend any Java-centric book related to the CPU architecture.
+It's not about Java, but for now I cannot recommend any Java-centric book related to the CPU architecture, as it's still a rather niche topic.
 I know that two very good performance engineers are writing one now.
 When it is published I will paste a link here.

 ### Page faults